-While FIA supports FICC's proposed rule change to enable the Customer XM Arrangement, the Capital Rules make the Customer XM Arrangement largely impractical for BD-FCMs that are part of a banking organization.6 As explained below, this is because the Capital Rules do not appropriately recognize the risk-reducing effects of cross-product netting arrangements.
+While FIA supports the Commission's proposed issuance of exemptive relief to allow the Customer XM Arrangement, the Capital Rules make the Customer XM Arrangement largely impractical for BD-FCMs that are part of a banking organization.6 As explained below, this is because the Capital Rules do not appropriately recognize the risk-reducing effects of cross-product netting arrangements.
 FIA recognizes that the Commission does not have direct authority over the Capital Rules, but wishes to bring this issue to its attention to facilitate future discussion with the U.S. Prudential Regulators.